 In practice, you’ll notice the faster upload speed the first time you attempt to send a large file.
 Higher upload speeds will make a huge difference to people using cloud computing, social media and video applications.
 Gamers like it too.

 The gamble could potentially pay huge dividends for Chorus on two counts as it continues its nationwide fibre to the premises roll-out.

 First, VDSL will get users hooked on fast internet services like video conferencing and keep up interest on speedy services during the six or so remaining years it will take for the UFB network to reach all urban areas.

 Second, it will get people hooked on fast land-line services.
 This matters because overseas experience shows wireless broadband services challenge fibre uptake in places where consumers have a clear choice.
-Fast wireless internet will reach most urban areas much sooner than the UFB, so VDSL effectively diminishes competitive threat.
+Fast wireless internet will reach most urban areas sooner than the UFB, so VDSL effectively diminishes the competitive threat.

 Chorus says it will stop selling new VDSL connections in areas where the fibre network is completed.